Andya-2008/AITanks/instructions.md

 |self.robot.ram()|rams your enemy.Your distance must be less than 10 away. | takes 10 energy points | rams the enemy for 5-15 points of damage.
 This will also cause 0-5 points of health damage to you|
 |self.robot.dropBomb(enemy) |launches a bomb to where your enemy is located. |40 energy points |Does 5-20 points of health damage.|

+### Advanced
+You can keep historical data by keeping it in an array called self.robot.memo.

+Usage:
+self.robot.memo.append(distanceToEnemy)

+You can refer to the last appended item by using: self.robot.memo[len(self.robot.memo)-1]